 Performance Measurements and Monitoring: Describe all performance measures and how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
 Performance Measurement Plan/Monitoring: To reach the goal of 5% decrease per year in commercial motor vehicle crashes, the evaluator will monitor and accumulate data given from the officers and crash data received from the state.
 Reports on CMV crash data will be reported quarterly.
 An evaluation will be conducted quarter by quarter to see if our efforts are successful or if there needs to be a different approach taken.
-The number of high corridor and passenger carrier details, number of personnel, and number of man-hours will be reported each quarter.
-The number of Level I, II, III, IV, and V inspections will be reported quarterly, as well as number of drivers OOS, number of Vehicles OOS, number of inspections with enforcement, enforcement with no inspection, and HM inspections.
+The number of high corridor and passenger carrier details, number of personnel, and number of man-hours will be reported quarterly, as well as number of drivers OOS, number of Vehicles OOS, number of inspections with enforcement, enforcement with no inspection, and HM inspections.
 Rollover CMV crashes with and without hazardous materials will be counted as well to closely monitor the 15% decrease per year.